flexoffer/flexoffer-specifications/Specifications.md

 * Accept or refuse a flexibility offer
 * Assign a flexibility
 It offers a common representation of all flexibilities, based on time slices and optional constraints.
 FOs define energy flexibility by specifying lower and upper bounds for energy, which identify the minimum and maximum amount of energy that can be produced/consumed at the considered time slice.
-Positive values indicate energy consumption, negative values indicate energy production.
+Positive values indicate energy production, negative values indicate energy consumption.

 ![Messages exchange process](https://user-images.githubusercontent.com/48982460/233374733-64f43203-af46-45f5-9dc5-a45a65d225e4.png)
 *Figure 1.4: Messages exchange process*